-Risk Identification - Everyone at Soteria has responsibility to identify risks within their area and engage to ensure they are properly managed.
+Risk Identification - Everyone at Soteria has responsibility to identify risks within their area and ensure they are properly managed.
 Process owners across the Company are responsible for identifying the risks impacting their respective processes and for ensuring appropriate controls are in place to manage the risk to an acceptable level, as per the Company's risk appetite.

-Risk Assessment - For quantifiable risks such as market, insurance, credit and liquidity, the Company determines its capital position using the Bermuda Solvency Capital Requirement ("BSCR") framework.
+Risk Assessment - For quantifiable risks such as market, insurance, credit, operational and liquidity, the Company determines its capital position using the Bermuda Solvency Capital Requirement ("BSCR") framework.
 The BSCR is calculated using the capital factors set by the BMA.
 With respect to non-quantifiable risks, which include strategic risk, model risk, compliance risk and cyber risk, the Risk function works with each process owner to qualitatively assess the risks through the annual risk and control assessment exercise.

 Risk Management - As a result of the regular risk assessment process, there will be risks which are being managed in line with risk limits, some approaching the limit and some will be in breach.
-Existing risks that have progressed beyond the risk appetite, will be managed in line with their assessment and escalated to the appropriate governance forum to ensure visibility is provided at the right levels with respect to mitigating actions being implemented to bring the risk exposure within appetite.
+Existing risks that have progressed beyond the risk appetite, will be managed in line with their assessment and escalated to the appropriate governance forum.
+This will ensure visibility at the right levels of the Company with respect to mitigating actions being implemented to bring the risk exposure within appetite.

-Risk Reporting and Monitoring - At least quarterly, the CRO produces a report (the "CRO Report") to provide the Board Risk Committee ("BRC") with a summary view of the risk profile, with a focus on the Company's compliance with the limits and tolerances defined in the Company's risk appetite framework.
+Risk Reporting and Monitoring - At least quarterly, the CRO produces a report (the "CRO Report") for the Board's Risk Committee ("BRC") with a summary view of the Company's compliance with the limits and tolerances defined in the Company's risk appetite framework.
 More frequent sensitivity reports are generated as deemed appropriate based on existing market volatility levels.